vircadia/vircadia-native-core/README.md

 In order to set up your own virtual world, you need to set up and run your own local "domain".
 At a minimum, you must run a domain-server, voxel-server, audio-mixer, and avatar-mixer to have a working virtual world.
-The audio-mixer, avatar-mixer, and voxel-server are assignments given from the domain-server to any assignment-client that reports directly to it.
+The domain server gives three different types of assignments to the assignment-client: audio-mixer, avatar-mixer and voxel server.

 Complete the steps above to build the system components, using the default Cmake Unix Makefiles generator.
 Start with an empty build directory.

     cmake ..

-Then from the terminal
+Then from the Terminal
 window, change directory into the build directory, make the needed components, and then launch them.

 First we make the targets we'll need.